I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/SETUP.md

 COPY ./sonar-flow-plugin-0.1.jar /opt/sonarqube/extensions/plugins
 ```
-This will use the official SonarQube image as base and add the jar to the plugin directory of the sonarqube server.
+This will use the official SonarQube image as base and add the jar to the plugins directory of the sonarqube server.

 Next is to build this container and run it using following commands: